vintagepc/MK404/README.md

 - Thermistors are defined for the bed, PINDA, ambient and hotend.
 Bed/PINDA read higher than expected over 40C due to code in the official firmware (prusa3d#2601)
 - Fans have been attached, and can be controlled by the PWM output (or manually overridden to simulate conditions).
 - Heater behaviour has been implemented.
 A Hotend heater is attached and appears functional, but the bed heating still has some issues to work out (#45)
+- PINDA simulation is present for both MBL and xyz cal
+- Simulated SD card, some improvements pending
+- TMC2130s are sufficiently simulated for general operations.
+- Motor/positioning tracking present, but crude.
+- SPI flash is present.
+Still some issues to work out with using it and writing it.

 - Full boot (Serial bug fixed)